oripa/oripa/README.md

 ### Download
 ------------
-The newest version is 1.20: See https://github.com/oripa/oripa/releases
+The latest version is 1.20: See https://github.com/oripa/oripa/releases

+To run ORIPA, **you need install JDK 11 or above.**

 ### Next challenge(s)
 --------